ronnykunde/70yrs/_posts/Veranstaltungen/2018-05-14-boycott-movements-so-what.md

 VORTRAG IN ENGLISCHER SPRACHE, MIT DEUTSCHER ÜBERSETZUNG

+Boycott movements — so what!?
+An israeli perspective on the economics of development.

+A lecture by Ezra Sadan, Hebrew University of Jerusalem | M.Sc.
+(Agr.), M.A.
+(Soc.Sci.), Ph.D.
+(Economics)

-I. Highlights in the development of Israel's economy:
+I.) Highlights in the development of Israel's economy:
 - A population and GDP growing 650% and 4500% respectively;
 - A producer and exporter of farm and consumer goods carrying a chronic burden of foreign debt, turned into a developer and exporter of hi tech producer goods and services, accumulating international surpluses;
-- A currency running hyper inflation turned into hard currency in demand.
+- A currency running hyperinflation turned into hard currency in demand.

-II.
+II.)
 Israel's present day strength and weaknesses, as visualized in the recent OECD Report.

+The lecture will be held in english language, a translation into german will be provided. — Der Vortrag wird auf Englisch gehalten, wir werden eine Übersetzung in die deutsche Sprache anbieten.

 Zur Person: Ezra Sadan
 Born in 1933, in Jerusalem.
+Professor Emeritus Ezra Sadan is a former director general of the Israeli Ministry of Finance.

 Academic Experience:
 Professor Emeritus of the Hebrew University of Jerusalem (1963 -)